 The thing to remember with putting larger items on your registry is that you might not get them.

-BUT when you put them on your registry, it gives people who might want to spend more on your gift good ideas of what you would like/need, it give people the opportunity to go in together with other friends or family to purchase larger items, or it allows you to use the clearing discount to purchase the items yourself at a discounted price.
+BUT when you put them on your registry, it lets people who might want to spend more on your gift know what you would want and need, it gives people the opportunity to go in together with other friends or family to purchase larger items, or it allows you to use the clearing discount to purchase the items yourself at a discounted price.

 The Vitamix Blender is the best blender I’ve ever had.